 |Drink||Do Not Drink|

-A clerk from the Admitting Office will call you after 11:00 am the day before your procedure.
+A staff member from the hospital or site you’re having your procedure will call you after 11:00 am the day before your procedure.
+The staff member will tell you what time you should arrive at the place for your procedure.
 If you’re scheduled for your procedure on a Monday, you will be called on the Friday before.
-The clerk will tell you what time to arrive at the hospital for your procedure.
+If you don’t receive a call, call your doctor’s office.

 Scheduled arrival time: ____________________